Double Predestination - Answering the "free willers" complaints against Monergism (Calvinism)

-So how has your particular brand of "free will" theology solved this "problem" you seem so concerned about?
+So how has this particular brand of "free will" theology solved this "problem" they seem so concerned about?

-Wouldn't your god be "unfair" (yet somehow just? - not quite sure how that works in your mind) for knowing beforehand that large numbers of people would end up in hell and yet he created them and gave them physical life anyway?
+Wouldn't their god be "unfair" (yet somehow just? - not quite sure how that works in their mind) for knowing beforehand that large numbers of people would end up in hell and yet he created them and gave them physical life anyway?

 How much “free will” does a lump of clay have?

-Your imaginary "free will" (even though you were born dead in your sins and are in bondage to them) has nothing at all to do with which of the two kinds of vessels God makes out of the same lump.
-And you just can't stand it.
+Their imaginary "free will" (even though they were born dead in sins and are in bondage to them) has nothing at all to do with which of the two kinds of vessels God makes out of the same lump.
+And they just can't stand it.

-It hits at the very core of your pride.
-You are trying to give yourself credit for something God did in you and for you, and you are stealing from God the glory that belongs only to Him.
+It hits at the very core of their pride.
+They are trying to give themselves credit for something God did IN them and FOR them, and they are stealing from God the glory that belongs only to Him.

-And so you fight against this God revealed to us in the Book.
+And so they fight against this God revealed to us in the Book.
 After all, “Who does he think he is? …God?!”